Varam0s/MossyPacksModpacks/README.md

-# 🌿 MossyPacks modpacks selection page
+# 🌿 MossyPacks modpacks Wiki

-This is the **Modpack selection page** for the MossyPacks project.
+This is the **Modpacks Wiki** for the MossyPacks projects.
 Visitors can discover various Minecraft modpacks here and download them via the respective detail page.

 MossyPacks Modpacks Preview](assets/screenshot.png)